omgmog/talk-cardboctober/talk.md

 >By @benfoxall

-^ Ben's hacks were quite abstract, and I think he wrote a 3D renderer for scratch or something crazy.
+^ Ben's hacks were quite abstract, and I think he wrote a 3D renderer from scratch or something crazy.

 ---
 ![inline fill](images/pete-06.png)![inline fill](images/pete-15.png)